Amicus Productions: Science fiction, espionage, drama

-In the mid-1960s, Amicus also produced two films based on the science fiction television series Doctor Who which had debuted on television in 1963.
+In the mid-1960s, Amicus also produced two films based on Doctor Who which had debuted on television in 1963.
 The films, Dr. Who and the Daleks (1965) and Daleks' Invasion Earth 2150 A.D.
 (1966), are the only theatrical film adaptations of the series.
-In these films, Peter Cushing played "Dr. Who", a human scientist rather than an alien, with Who as his actual surname, disregarding the backstory of the TV series.
+In these films, Peter Cushing played "Dr. Who", a human scientist rather than an alien, with Who as his actual surname, disregarding the then-nebulous backstory of the TV series.

 Amicus also funded and produced films of other genres.
 Danger Route (1967) was a film version of Christopher Nicole's (writing as Andrew York) 1966 spy novel The Eliminator, directed by Seth Holt, the only film of the Jonas Wilde series of novels to have been filmed.